-Understanding the power of car insurance discounts and which you can qualify for is one of the top ways to save on your insurance policy.
-When it comes to discounts, knowledge is power – you can’t get a discount you don’t know about.
-The best way to ensure you are getting all the discounts you are eligible for is to ask your insurer.
+Understanding the power of car insurance discounts and which ones you can qualify for is one of the top ways to save on your insurance policy.
+When it comes to car insurance discounts, knowledge is power – you can’t get a discount you don’t know about, so make sure you ask your insurer about discounts you may be eligible for.

 Key Highlights